 In the infratemporal fossa, the main trunk gives several branches.
 The first one is a sensory meningeal branch that through the foramen spinosum enters the middle cranial fossa and provides nerve supply to the dura mater of the fossa and calvaria.
 The other branch is a muscular motor branch that supplies the medial pterygoid muscle (medial pterygoid nerve) and, via the otic ganglion, provides the innervation to the tensor veli palatini and tensor tympani muscles.

 After the main trunk has given the mentioned branches, it divides into even smaller divisions, named the anterior and posterior divisions or trunks.
 The smaller anterior portion of the mandibular nerve gives off motor efferent branches to the three muscles of mastication (these branches are called the lateral pterygoid, masseteric and deep temporal nerves) and an afferent sensory branch to the cheek (buccal nerve).

 The posterior trunk of the mandibular nerve gives off motor branches to supply the mylohyoid muscle (mylohyoid nerve) and the anterior belly of the digastric muscle, and three main sensory branches: auriculotemporal, lingual and inferior alveolar nerve.
 The last two are the terminal branches of the posterior division.
 To sum up, the major branches of the mandibular nerve include the following:

 - Lateral pterygoid nerve (motor)

 - Masseteric nerve (motor)

-- Deep temporal nerve (motor)
+- Deep temporal nerves (motor)

-- Meningeal branch (sensory)
+- Meningeal branch of the mandibular nerve (sensory)